-Is natural foliate as effective as synthetic folic acid in increasing serum and red blood cell foliate concentrations during pregnancy?
+Is natural folate as effective as synthetic folic acid in increasing serum and red blood cell folate concentrations during pregnancy?
 A proof-of-concept pilot study

 There is mounting concern that Canadian babies are exposed to too much folic acid in utero.
-A recent study of 368 Canadian mothers who consumed perinatal folic acid (between ~0.4 to 1 mg/d) showed that plasma unmetabolized folic acid was detectable in >90% of maternal and newborn cord blood samples.
-Authors concluded that doses of folic acid >0.4 mg/d likely exceeded the physiologic capacity to metabolize folic acid and should be reconsidered, especially among those consuming folic acid fortified foods.
-This raises serious concern regarding the policy of perinatal folic acid supplementation in Canada.
+A recent study of 368 Canadian mothers who consumed perinatal folic acid (between ~0.4 to 1 mg/d) showed that plasma unmetabolized folic acid was detectable in >90% of maternal and newborn cord blood samples.23 Authors concluded that doses of folic acid >0.4 mg/d likely exceeded the physiologic capacity to metabolize folic acid and should be reconsidered, especially among those consuming folic acid fortified foods.24 This raises serious concern regarding the policy of perinatal folic acid supplementation in Canada.

 A natural form of folate may be safer than synthetic folic acid.
-A naturally-occurring reduced form of folate, (6S)-5-MTHF (Metafolin®), is commercially available in nutrition supplements including prenatal multivitamins.
-25 This form does not require enzymatic activation as it can directly enter circulation.
-Supplementation with (6S)-5-MTHF has shown to increase blood folate in healthy men and women, ^{26-28} and lactating women, 29 but has yet to be evaluated in pregnancy.
+A naturally-occurring reduced form of folate, (6S)-5-MTHF (Metafolin®), is commercially available in nutrition supplements including prenatal multivitamins.25 This form does not require enzymatic activation as it can directly enter circulation.
+Supplementation with (6S)-5-MTHF has shown to increase blood folate in healthy men and women,^{26-28} and lactating women,29 but has yet to be evaluated in pregnancy.
 Physiological changes during pregnancy, such as hemodilution, altered renal function, or increased inflammation, may affect how folic acid is metabolized in pregnancy.
-This may consequently influence blood folate concentrations.
-It is critical to ensure that natural folate can maintain serum folate concentrations during pregnancy, as it is the serum that supplies the folate to the growing fetus.
-(6S)-5-MTHF is also thought to be safer than folic acid, as it does not produce unmetabolized folic acid, as do doses of folic acid ≥0.2 mg/d.
+This may consequently influence blood folate concentrations during pregnancy, as it is the serum that supplies the folate to the growing fetus.
+(6S)-5-MTHF is also thought to be safer than folic acid, as it does not produce unmetabolized folic acid, as do doses of folic acid $\geq 0.2 \text{ mg/d}$.
 Thus, a proof-of-concept trial is needed to assess the effectiveness and safety of (6S)-5-MTHF, as compared to folic acid, during pregnancy.
 Given the lack of evidence on the effect of this natural folate during pregnancy, we propose to first conduct a trial during pregnancy after neural tube closure (to reduce the risk of harm should it prove less effective) to generate pilot data to inform a definitive trial.